leonardopinho/YtbUtils/README.md

-# PyTube
+# YtbUtils

-Python application to download Youtube videos or convert to mp3
+Python project to download Youtube videos or convert to mp3